 Your dog is always the best judge of what it likes and dislikes.

 If your dog withdraws, bristles, growls or otherwise responds negatively please stop what you are doing immediately.
 Never force a dog into an unwanted situation or make it aware of a disliked or fearful stimuli.
-THIS POST IS NOT INTENDED AS MEDICAL ADVICE OR AS A SUBSTITUTE FOR ADVICE FROM A VETERINARY PROFESSIONAL.
-WHEN IN DOUBT ALWAYS ASK YOUR VET.

 Is flash bad for dogs?